 - Causation.
 Your damages were caused by the defendant’s breach of duty and not attributable to another cause.

-A wide range of evidence can be used to build a premise liability case.
+Your slip and fall lawyer can use a wide range of evidence to build a premise liability case.
 This includes:

 - Photos or video of the accident scene